Keeping Your Kids on Track: A No-Hassle Chore ChartLaurie

 - every day responsibilities, such as brushing teeth and taking a bath.

 Older children can help younger ones with writing the lists.
 For my youngest, we included activities like getting dressed, putting dirty clothes in the hamper, and other simple tasks so that he could grow accustomed to regular responsibilities.
+And if you look at it from the point of view of the game?
+Let’s just take and try to introduce gaming principles into this topic, as the developers of online games successfully do.
 Make sure that the chores are appropriate for each child’s age level.

 Making the Chore Cards